 Sonja Ciotti’s poetry career started in 1993 when a poem about a sunset she wrote as a fourth grader from rural Illinois was chosen as an official selection for a youth poetry anthology.
 Indeed, a poet was born.
-It wasn’t until she was much older and wiser (so probably in sixth grade) that she realized that the work of every one of her fourth grade classmates who wrote a poem had been included in the anthology as well.
-Too late; the fourth grade spark ignited a lifelong love for reading and writing poetry.
+It wasn’t until she was much older and wiser (so probably in sixth grade) that she realized the work of every one of her fourth grade classmates who wrote a poem had been included in the anthology as well.
+Too late.
+The fourth grade spark ignited a lifelong love for reading and writing poetry.

 A One-Star Night